John Haanstra: General Electric

 At General Electric Haanstra contributed to the design of Project Charlie, a line of medium sized machines intended to compete with System/360.
 He recommended the development of microcoded peripheral controllers rather than hard wired units.
 It is likely that it was on his recommendation that emitter-coupled logic (ECL) was chosen as the technology to be used for the new system.

 In 1968 Haanstra assumed responsibility for the "GE655" project in Phoenix, later the GE6000 that became the Honeywell 6000 series.

 Death

-In 1969, flying his private plane back to Phoenix from a trip to Vermont, Hannstra, his wife, June (Hill) Haanstra, and their son Glenn were killed when the plane crashed near Clines Corners, New Mexico on August 16, 1969, on the final leg between Oklahoma City, Oklahoma, and Phoenix.
+In 1969, flying his private plane back to Phoenix from a trip to Vermont, Haanstra, his wife June (Hill) Haanstra, and their son Glenn were killed when the plane crashed near Clines Corners, New Mexico on August 16, 1969, on the final leg between Oklahoma City, Oklahoma, and Phoenix.
 Two other children were not traveling with the couple at the time.